jamesskyoung/supertable/README.md

 ```

 ## Event Handling
-The table can cal lback on cell click events, and row click events.
-The row clicked event passes an object that represetns the current row.
-To retrieve a single attribute from this row, simply use data[column].
+The table can call back on cell click events, and row click events.
+Both events receive the row object.
+This row object contains the entire row, not just the atrtibutes that are displayed.
+To retrieve a single attribute from this row, simply use row[column].
 For example:

 ```
 <SuperTable